psychemedia/storytelling-notes/bids/iw_heritage_monty_pepperpot.md

 - ?local publishers?
 - ?local booksellers?

-I would also like to create an online PDF readable version of Island related books, particularly books that are also held in the Castle Museum (so folk can view them online, *or* actually go an see a physical version).
+I would also like to create an online PDF readable version of Island related books, particularly books that are also held in the Castle Museum (so folk can view them online, *or* actually go and see a physical version).

 5. __Site specific event__